 Here’s an aerial map of our route, and then comes my virtual ride of the Three Sisters bike route with GoPro giving you the breathtaking details.

-The Three Sisters were formidable and remote.
+If you are biking to lose weight, the Three Sisters can be a formidable and remote trail.
 Depending on the day and time, there may not be another cyclist coming by to help her if anything happened.
 A cyclist needs full control of bike handling skills without risking a fall out there.
-I’ve seen people fall off the bike at high downhill speeds and I’ve seen them fall uphill from losing momentum.
+I’ve also seen people fall off the bike at high downhill speeds and I’ve seen them fall uphill from losing momentum.
 One student shared his leg-breaking experience falling up a steep hill and jamming his leg through the frame on a solo ride.
 I certainly didn’t want to feel responsible for such a mishap and I knew she was going to find the Three Sisters, with or without me.
-She’s eager for the challenge.

 Once out of the neighborhood, we ride in the bike lane for the first in a series of climbs on Olsen.
 Crossing Lake Mead Parkway to Athens gets us to the trail.
-First, we warm up on the Lake Mead Parkway Trail east of Athens.
+If you are biking to lose weight, you will definitely feel the workout here.

 “Good morning, legs!”

-One more climb just to be sure. and then to the highest summit on Lake Mead Parkway trail with a view of the entire Las Vegas Valley.
+One more climb just to be sure.
+After that, we head to the highest summit on Lake Mead Parkway trail with a view of the entire Las Vegas Valley.

 Now, starts the steep ascent of Sister One.
 I’ll be downshifting, and zigzagging!
 Hang on for a virtual ride that lasts one minute.

-Tourists rent bikes at River Mountains Bike Shop and head for these hills to say they’ve done the Three Sisters.
+Tourists or those that like biking to lose weight rent bikes at River Mountains Bike Shop and head for these hills to say they’ve done the Three Sisters.
 Motivated by last week’s video feature on the Three Sisters Henderson Bike trail, she was determined to conquer the first “Sister.”
 Here’s how it happened on GoPro.
 Just watch over my handlebars and ride along with us.
 It’s a ride that is right here in southeast Henderson.
-It’s the Bike Challenge Most Feared – The Three Sisters (Counterclockwise!)